zithro/qubes-doc/arch-spec-0.3.md

 The obvious practical problem is how the user should maintain the otp.txt list.
 One possibility is to use a scratch card, but this has a very serious limitation of allowing just a few tens of OTP passwords per card.

-Much better solution seems to be to use OATH-compatible^27 token.
+Much better solution seems to be to use OATH-compatible^27^ token.
 The protocol might look like this:

 1. User boots the machine
 2. The system asks for the next OTP password
 3. User enters the password that the token displays (OTP1)
-4. The system verifies if OTP1 is within the allowed window^28 , and if it is, the system presents the next OTP password, OTP2, that directly follows the OTP1
+4. The system verifies if OTP1 is within the allowed window^28^, and if it is, the system presents the next OTP password, OTP2, that directly follows the OTP1
 5. The user generates a new password, e.g. by pressing a button on the token.
 If this new password is equal to OTP2 that just has been presented by the system, the user assumes the system software is not tampered and can proceed with providing the secret passphrase needed to boot the system.

 **7.4.
-Discussion: Intel TXT advantages over Static RTM**
+Discussion: Intel TXT advantages over Static RTM** (OUTDATED)

-In Qubes architecture we decided to relay on the Dynamic Root of Trust for Measurement (DRTM), as im- plemented in Intel Trusted Execution Technology, rather than on the Static Root of Trust for Measurement (SRTM).
+In Qubes architecture we decided to rely on the Dynamic Root of Trust for Measurement (DRTM), as im- plemented in Intel Trusted Execution Technology, rather than on the Static Root of Trust for Measurement (SRTM).
 There are two primary reasons why we believe that TXT is superior over Static RTM approach: the DMA protection, and the lack of requirement for maintaining the long chain of trust since the system boot.

-#### DMA protection
+#### DMA protection (OUTDATED)

 First, Intel TXT provides automatic DMA protection for the measured code.
 This is very important, especially in Qubes architecture, where we allow unprivileged domains (the network and storage domains) to directly